 Get this when you book through us:

-A bottle of Prosecco on arrival; GoldSmiths also receive a luxury daybed rental during one day of their stay
+A bottle of Prosecco on arrival; GoldSmiths will also get a later check-out (1pm)

 11am.
 Earliest check-in, 4pm.
 Both are flexible subject to availability.

 Double rooms from £107.55 ($136), including tax at 14 per cent.
 Please note the hotel charges an additional resort fee of $45.60 per room per night on check-out.

 Communal areas are wheelchair-accessible, and there are accessible rooms in both the Village and Casa Matanza.